azimiester/eatogather-web/README.md

 My first full node app.
 Done as the MVP of my Mobile system programming course..

 This was coded dirtily on the weekends with fast approaching deadline and very demanding mobile application developers.
-The purpose of writing this is to tell that I can do MUCH better.

 Hosted on heroku @ eatogather.herokuapp.com/ as of 22nd April 2017.